 Tips for Safe Jumperoo Usage

-- Always supervise your baby while they’re in the jumperoo
+- Supervise your baby at all times when they are in the jumperoo

-- Keep it on a flat, stable surface
+- Place it on a flat, firm surface

-- Avoid placing it near stairs or sharp-edged furniture
+- Don’t put it near the stairs or sharp-cornered furniture

-- Adjust height properly so baby’s feet touch the floor lightly
+- Adjust to proper height so that the baby’s feet lightly touch the ground

 Jumperoo Alternatives to Consider